Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 dry well reunionPixabay

-Someone had taken his most prized possession and he was about to get it back.
+Someone had taken his most prized possession, and he was about to get it back.

 As he pulled on the reins, Frank and his horse reluctantly headed west along the D.C. trail.

-The trouble started the day a man named Joe Mason and his two boys rode into Cactus Bow.
+Trouble began when a man named Joe Mason and his two boys rode into Cactus Bow.
 They had a growing reputation that most respectable people frowned upon.

 On the day the Mason gang left town, Jessie disappeared.

-“If you like, I’ll round up a couple of my men and we’ll head out with you,” offered the Sheriff.
+“If you like, I’ll round up a couple of my men, and we’ll head out with you,” offered the Sheriff.

-He showed the sheriff the door and locked it behind him.
+He showed the Sheriff the door and locked it behind him.

-It soon slipped over the rim and dropped down along the canyon wall as it headed for the bottom.
-It was steep and rocky.
-Barely wide enough for two horses to pass.
-It wasn’t a trail for anything on wheels.
-A few wagons had tried over the years but it was a dangerous way to travel.
+The trail along the canyon rim was misleading at best.
+It looked inviting at first—starting out wide and flat with plenty of tall grass and very little dust.
+But it was deceiving.
+Once Frank grew comfortable with the lay of the land, things began to change.
+The flat, and easy terrain gave way to a more perilous landscape of loose rocks, ruts, and plenty of dust.
+It soon slipped over the rim and descended down along the canyon wall.
+The trail headed for the bottom.
+It was steep and rocky, barely wide enough for two horses to pass.
+It wasn’t not a trail for anything on wheels.
+A few wagons had attempted it over the years, but it was a dangerous way to travel.
 Several had lost their footing and slipped off the edge.
+The local buzzards kept a close eye on anything that moved along the canyon trail.
+They were always eager to feast on horse meat whenever some unfortunate beast didn’t make the grade.

-The trail along the canyon wall was shaded and a bit cooler than up on the rim, and even though it was steep and treacherous, it was a welcome relief from the heat of the day.
-Frank used the slow pace of the cool trail to think through his plan on how he would handle the situation once he rode into Dry Well.
-It would be tricky but there was no way he was leaving without his son.
+As Frank carefully navigated the trail, he was grateful he to be riding a horse and prayed he wouldn’t meet up with some fool with a wagon heading in the opposite direction.
+The shaded trail along the canyon wall was a bit cooler than up on the rim, and even though it was steep and treacherous, it was a welcome relief from the heat of the day.
+Frank used the slow pace of the cool trail to think through his plan on how he would handle the situation once he rode into in Dry Well.
+It would be tricky, but there was no way he would be leaving without his son.
+As the day’s heat gave way to the cool of night.

-He didn’t want to ride into town at night so decided to make camp along the creek.
-A decent nights rest would do him good.
-He needed to be at his very best the following day.
+Frank had made it to the bottom of the canyon.
+He followed a small creek to within several miles of the town of Dry Well.
+Not wanting to ride into town at night, he decided to make camp along the creek.
+A decent night’s rest would do him good.
+He he needed to be at his very best the following day.
 An early start would put him in Dry Well by late morning.

 dry wellThe Town of Dry Well/Pixabay

 “That would be the ‘Red Horse’ saloon, last on the right.
-The clientele is a little rough, I’d watch my step if I were you.”
+The clientele is a little rough; I’d watch my step if I were you.”

 “Have any cold beer?”
-Inquired Frank.
+Frank inquired.

 “I appreciate the warning.
 Let’s just hope I’m a likable sort,” replied Frank.

-Frank took the glass and moved over to an empty table.
+Frank took the glass and moved to an empty table.
 Sitting down, he started to shuffle a deck of cards he found there.
 As he began to lay out the cards in front of him, one of the men at the corner table spoke up.

 “You a poker player?”

-“I’m not a regular at it but I have played a hand or two,” replied Frank.
+“I’m not a regular at it, but I have played a hand or two,” replied Frank.

 Frank considered the invitation.
 “I’ll make you a deal.
-Tell me where a man can get something to eat around here and if you’re still around when I come back, I’ll give you boys a chance to pay for it.”
+Tell me where a man can get something to eat around here, and if you’re still around when I come back, I’ll give you boys a chance to pay for it.”

 “You can get some grub right next door,” replied one of the men.
 “But don’t spend all your money on your belly now.
 We want our chance to empty your pockets.”

 Frank finished laying out the cards.
-It was a distinctive setup to a game he and Jessie had made up some time ago.
+It was a distinctive setup for a game he and Jessie had made up some time ago.
 He left them spread out on the table as he got up and walked out the door.

 Frank stepped into the small diner.
 The smell of coffee and beans filled the room.
-It was brighter than the saloon but not any cleaner and from the decor it was easy to see it hadn’t had a woman’s touch in quite some time.
+It was brighter than the saloon but not any cleaner, and from the decor, it was easy to see it hadn’t had a woman’s touch in quite some time.

 “What’s your pleasure?
-I got coffee, beans, bacon, steak and eggs.”
+I got coffee, beans, bacon, steak, and eggs.”

-“I reckon I’ll have the coffee, steak and eggs, Boil the coffee and burn the steak.”
+“I reckon I’ll have the coffee, steak, and eggs.
+Boil the coffee and burn the steak.”

-“Coffee’s already boiling, that’ll be four bits,” replied the cook.
+“Coffee’s already boiling; that’ll be four bits,” replied the cook.
 “Just passing through?”

 “Where did you come from?”